-My name is Inemesit, and I’m a 31 year old mother of two boy’s born 2 years apart.
+My name is Inemesit, and I’m a 32 year old mother of three boy’s.
 I lived a pretty inactive life until the birth of my second son.
 It was after my second pregnancy that I discovered I had diastasis recti (DR), a separation of the rectus abdominis (the muscle that makes up the 6 pack) that caused my stomach to protrude and become distended, making me appear 6 months pregnant at 6 months postpartum.
 It was the abdominal separation that brought me to exercise.

 When I discovered the DR, like so many others, I often heard that surgery was my only option.
 But I had abdominal surgery as a child and it was not an experience I cared to repeat.
 I was born with an umbilical hernia, which I had an attempted repair on at age 6.
 The surgery was unsuccessful and left me with unpleasant memories.
 When I was once again faced with the prospect of abdominal surgery I had to see if there was an alternative route.
 That’s when I discovered strength training.

 Before I started strength training I didn’t realize I was weak.
 I always assumed I couldn’t do things, not because I tried and failed, but because I told myself many things were impossible.
 I couldn’t lift heavy weights, not because I wasn’t strong but because it was impossible for a girl of my frame to lift such things.
 I couldn’t chase my dreams, not because I tried and failed, but because it was impossible for me to succeed.
 I couldn’t love my body, not because I’d tried but because I told myself it was impossible to love such a flawed vessel.